IgorMing/Atom-Redux-Snippet/README.md

 # ATOM-REDUX-SNIPPET

-A snippet for help you to develop making the massive work fast.
+A snippet to help you develop massive work faster

-Getting Startet
+Getting Started
 ==========

 Clone this repo